DacCute/DacCute/README.md

 - 🔭 Researching data and analyze them are what i love
 - 🌱 I relatively good in using C++ and python.
 - 🤔 I know a little bit of Java
+- ✨ I'm now learning about data analysis apply in finance
+- ⚡ I plan to write an application about finance mamagement
 <!--
 **DacCute/DacCute** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.